 The Oxford Genomics Centre as part of the Wellcome Trust Centre for Human Genetics is a partner in the Oxford Consortium for Single-Cell Biology (Oxford ConSiCe Biology), receiving a share in a £4.9M award from the MRC’s Clinical Research Capabilities and Technologies Initiative which will be used to develop single-cell capabilities

-We offer a wide and growing range of genomics applications for single cells, including RNA-seq, gene expression profiling by qPCR and DNA amplification for whole-genome or targeted (exome or PCR-based analysis).
-Applications are supported by the Fluidigm C1 Single-Cell Auto Prep and Polaris integrated research systems, or in conventional multi-well plates using FACS (cell sorting) combined with low-volume, automated liquid handling.
+We offer a wide and growing range of genomics applications for single cells, including RNA-seq, gene expression profiling, immune clonotype profiling, cell surface proteins, antigen specifity, chromatin accessibility, and DNA amplification for whole-genome or targeted (exome or PCR-based) analysis.
+Applications are supported by 10X Genomics Chromium platform, or in conventional multi-well plates using FACS (cell sorting) combined with low-volume, automated liquid handling.

 The 10X Genomics Chromium™ Controller is a platform designed to deliver highly parallel sample partitioning and molecular barcoding.
 It supports a variety of applications, including the well-established 10X Genomics Linked-Read technology for genome analysis and the existing Chromium™ Single Cell 3’ Solution for single cell transcriptomics, allowing cell characterization and gene expression profiling of hundreds to millions of cells.